 - An Exposure End event is generated.
 The event contains the event in the strict sense and supplementary information: - An Event Type Identifier.
 In this case, the identifier would show that an exposure end type event has occurred. - A Frame ID.
 This number indicates the frame count at the time that the event occurred. - A Stream Channel Identifier.
 Currently this identifier is always 0. - A Timestamp.
-This is a timestamp indicating when the event occurred. - 2.
+This is a timestamp indicating when the event occurred.
+(The time stamp timer starts running at power off/on or at camera reset.
+The unit for the timer is "ticks" where one tick = 8 ns.
+The timestamp is a 64 bit value.) - 2.
 The event is placed in an internal queue in the camera. - 3.
-As soon as bus transmission time is available, an event message will be sent to the PC.
+As soon as network transmission time is available, an event message will be sent to the PC.
 If only one event is in the queue, the message will contain the single event.
-If more than one event is in the queue, the message will contain multiple events. - Event Reporting involves some further software-related steps and settings to be made.
-For more information, see the "Camera Events" code sample included with the pylon software development kit. - The timestamp is a 32 bit value.
-The structure of this timestamp is similar to the timestamp described in Section 10.4 on page 254.
+If more than one event is in the queue, the message will contain multiple events. - a.
+After the camera sends an event message, it waits for an acknowledgement.
+If no acknowledgement is received within a specified timeout, the camera will resend the event message.
+If an acknowledgement is still not received, the timeout and resend mechanism will repeat until a specified maximum number of retries is reached.
+If the maximum number of retries is reached and no acknowledge has been received, the message will be dropped.
+During the time that the camera is waiting for an acknowledgement, no new event messages can be transmitted. - 4.
+Event Reporting involves some further software-related steps and settings to be made.
+For more information, see the "Camera Events" code sample included with the pylon software development kit.